UNI FACULTY SENATE BYLAWS

 6.3 Committee reports: Form.
 The Senate requests committees reporting to it to present their reports according to a schedule furnished by the chairperson of the Senate.
 Recommendations for specific action by a committee should be transmitted immediately to the chairperson for calendaring.
 Since the Senate is not principally a fact-finding body, the Senate requests committees to present with their reports and/or recommendations whatever information and documentation may be necessary to allow the Senate economically to deliberate upon the committee's recommendation.

 6.4 Committee reports: Procedures.
 Committee reports, as they are received by the chairperson, will be placed on the calendar of the Senate, normally in the order of their reception.
 Those reports that the Senate wishes to discuss or which appear to require Senate action will be moved to the docket following the procedures set forth below.
+Reports received by the senate will be posted on the senate website within one week following the meeting at which discussion is held or if discussion is not decided to be necessary.
+Committees submitting reports to the Senate shall include a summary of the report not to exceed one page, or shall include such a summary with the report which will be disseminated to the faculty in general.

 6.5 Selection of committee members.
 The Committee on Committees shall coordinate college elections for committees and shall hold elections for all at-large positions on committees.
 The Committee on Committees shall have the power to fill committee vacancies via appointment until such time as it is able to conduct an election to fill the position for the remainder of the term.